pruthi-saksham/Enhanced-Response-Evaluation/README.md

 - **HuggingFace** for providing the embeddings and language models used in the evaluation.

 This comprehensive set of functions ensures smooth operation, robust document processing, and an interactive user experience.

+# Condition
+  *The response and the similarity score will vary based on the model selected*

 # 🚀 About Me
 Hi, I’m Saksham Pruthi, an AI Engineer passionate about creating innovative AI-powered solutions.
 I specialize in Generative AI, designing systems that bridge cutting-edge research and practical applications.
 With expertise in various AI frameworks and an eye for scalable technology, I enjoy tackling challenging projects that drive real-world impact.